-There are many ways you can deposit cash at online bookies, and today you can find out how.
+There are many betting sites deposit options you can use at the top online bookies, and today you can find out how.
 We from Top Betting Site take care of our visitors by making them better and more informed punters.
 You can also check out a list of internet websites which accept different ways of payment.

 Here are most used deposit options and the best choices according to us: